fubar2/flaskdashboard/README.md

 3. Data analysis and presentation

-* There's an interactive web "dash in flask" operation here (see head of this file).
+* There's an interactive web "dash in flask" application in this repository based on a project described at the head of this file).

 * One component is a simple plotter for our data.
 All data series at the config.py path will be available for plotting.

-* A plot can be raw data but most of my series are at very different scales - bigger or smaller pots - so mean centering is a really good idea to make more than one plot comparable.
-Centering makes no difference to the shape of each series but makes multiple series much easier to compare because the Y axis range is smaller compared to a non-centered multiple series plot, where a larger Y axis range results in a lot of fine detail being lost in each individual series.
+* Plot can use raw measured mass data.
+Most of my series have widely different dynamic ranges of mass over time.
+There are bigger and smaller pots, and plant phenotypes with bigger or smaller water use.
+In this case, mean centering is a really good idea to make more than one plot comparable.
+Mean centering only changes the Y scale but otherwise makes no difference to the shape of each series.
+It certainly does make multiple series with variable dynamic ranges much easier to compare because the Y axis range is smaller compared to a non-centered multiple series plot, where a larger Y axis range results in a lot of fine detail being lost in each individual series.

 * These plots are interactive and that becomes silly slow with big data.
 A month will be about 3000*30=90000 data points.
 No point plotting them all when a random sample of say, 5000 points from each series will give excellent fidelity with reasonable interactivity.
 Repeating a plot may give a rather different appearance using down-sampled raw data.